ArctosDB/documentation-wiki/_documentation/other-identifying-numbers.markdown

     number (V12345) are split into Prefix and Number (**V** and **12345**, respectively)
 -   Strings consisting of a number and a single alpha character (12345a) are split, as above, into Number and Suffix
--   Strings containing one or two “separator characters” (| – . 😉 are
+-   Strings containing one or two "separator characters" (| – . 😉 are
     split at those characters.
 -   The results of the above are checked to ensure that Number is an integer